Alexander Mack: Early life and founding of the Brethren

 The initial group that became known as the Schwarzenau Brethren were inaugurated by Mack as a Bible study with four other men and three women.
 In 1708—having become convinced of the necessity of Believer's baptism—the group decided to baptize themselves, using a lottery system to choose who would baptize one another in the Eder.

 Emigration to the American Colonies

-In 1719, a branch of the Schwarzenau Brethren—led by Peter Becker—emigrated to Germantown, Philadelphia, Pennsylvania, Now the United States for religious freedom.
+In 1719, a branch of the Schwarzenau Brethren—led by Peter Becker—emigrated to Germantown, Philadelphia, Pennsylvania Province (now in the United States) for religious freedom.
 Mack and several other Brethren emigrated to Friesland in the Netherlands because of pressure within the interfaith community in Schwarzenau in 1720.
 However, the Brethren in Friesland were impoverished, and the community was unable to sustain itself.
 In 1729, Mack and about 30 Brethren families sailed from Rotterdam for Philadelphia.
 The arrival of the 1729 emigrants immediately brought renewed vitality and new members to the American Brethren, who had become less active since their migration.
 Mack's leadership was pivotal in sustaining this vitality, and it noticeably slackened upon his death in 1735.